Season's Readings! All books are 25% OFF until December 2nd!

-Human rights lawyer Ronald Poulton has experienced working for the United Nations first hand.
+Working for the United Nations is often dangerous, and sometimes, an utterly futile endeavour.
+Human rights lawyer Ronald Poulton has experienced these realities first hand.
 Pale Blue Hope is his account of working for the UN in Cambodia and Tajikistan.

 In Cambodia, Poulton investigated human rights violations and political murders before returning to Canada.
 Later, at the request of the un, Poulton accepted the position of legal advisor in Tajikistan to investigate the ambush and killing of a UN observer force called Team Garm.

 Poulton vividly captures life in Dushanbe, the Tajik capital, a city full of fear and general curfews and secure steel doors, where political murders are common and suspicion stalks the streets.
 He quickly learns that his task will be more daunting than he imagined, complicated by un incompetence and regulations and a Tajik culture that sees him as an intruder.

 Haunted by his experiences in Cambodia, Poulton chooses engagement with the Tajik people over the security of the un enclave as he puzzles his way to discovering who really killed Team Garm.

 206-100 Arthur Street